Sylenia/TWN-Container-Orchestration-with-Kubernetes/README.md

 > **Best Practice:** Always use namespaces for better organization and security, especially in multi-tenant or multi-environment setups.

+### 8. Services

+Kubernetes Services are used to expose applications running on a set of Pods.
+They provide networking capabilities to Pods and enable access both within and outside the cluster.
+Here are the main types of Services, their use cases, and example configurations:

+#### a.
+ClusterIP Service

+- **Use Case:** Default service type.
+Exposes the service on a cluster-internal IP, making it accessible only within the cluster.
+- **Example Configuration:**
+    ```yaml
+    apiVersion: v1
+    kind: Service
+    metadata:
+      name: example-clusterip
+      namespace: demo-apps
+    spec:
+      selector:
+        app: example-app
+      ports:
+      - protocol: TCP
+        port: 80
+        targetPort: 8080
+      type: ClusterIP
+    ```

+#### b.
+Headless Service

+- **Use Case:** Used for Stateful applications or when you need direct access to individual Pods.
+- **Example Configuration:**
+    ```yaml
+    apiVersion: v1
+    kind: Service
+    metadata:
+      name: example-headless
+      namespace: demo-apps
+    spec:
+      clusterIP: None
+      selector:
+        app: example-app
+      ports:
+      - protocol: TCP
+        port: 80
+        targetPort: 8080
+    ```

+#### c.
+NodePort Service

+- **Use Case:** Exposes the service on each Node's IP at a static port.
+Used for local testing or when external access is needed.
+- **Example Configuration:**
+    ```yaml
+    apiVersion: v1
+    kind: Service
+    metadata:
+      name: example-nodeport
+      namespace: demo-apps
+    spec:
+      selector:
+        app: example-app
+      ports:
+      - protocol: TCP
+        port: 80
+        targetPort: 8080
+        nodePort: 30007
+      type: NodePort
+    ```

+#### d.
+LoadBalancer Service

+- **Use Case:** Exposes the service externally using a cloud provider's load balancer.
+Ideal for production.
+- **Example Configuration:**
+    ```yaml
+    apiVersion: v1
+    kind: Service
+    metadata:
+      name: example-loadbalancer
+      namespace: demo-apps
+    spec:
+      selector:
+        app: example-app
+      ports:
+      - protocol: TCP
+        port: 80
+        targetPort: 8080
+      type: LoadBalancer
+    ```

+> **Best Practice:** Use `ClusterIP` for internal services, `NodePort` or `LoadBalancer` for external access, and `Headless` for StatefulSets or direct Pod communication.

 ---

 ## Best Practices